Abhishek182005/CALCULATOR/README.md

 # Calculator
-It is the 3rd task completed during my Encryptix Internship.
-In this task, I built a virtual calculator where inputs can be given using <br>
+It is  a virtual calculator made with HTML, CSS and Javascript where inputs can be given using <br>
 the mouse or the keyboard (though there are some glitches with keyboard input).<br>
 I utilized basic JavaScript concepts, including string manipulation.
 Additionally,<br>
 I learned various CSS properties, including Flexbox and Grid layout.